 Benefits of Patient-Centered Care

 Alternative treatments supplementing cancer treatment can provide a host of benefits for patients.
-At Manhattan Sports Therapy, Dr. Nemirovsky and his team are devoted to providing patients with excellent, personalized care.
+At Manhattan Sports Therapy, Dr. Miro and his team are devoted to providing patients with excellent, personalized care.

 Individualized treatment sessions promote a sense of healing, calm and serenity.
 While cancer treatment may feel impersonal and sterile, adding the friendly care of additional alternative treatments can be effective in helping you feel better and reducing your pain level.

 Get more information about adjunct therapies to relieve the pain caused by cancer and its treatment by contacting Manhattan Sports Therapy.
-Schedule your consultation and assessment with Dr. Nemirovsky today.
+Schedule your consultation and assessment with Dr. Miro today.